Categories: Business

 Building a tuned-in community of Facebook fans can seem difficult at times, but by creating great, relevant content, using targeted advertising and portraying your brand as fun, entertaining and human, anyone can see success.

-Brands to take look at from a best practice point of view would include Paddy Power, Samsung Mobile USA, McCambridges, Oreo and Converse, while it’s also important to state that a half-assed strategy isn’t going to win you any friends.
+Brands to take a look at from a best practice point of view would include Paddy Power, Samsung Mobile USA, McCambridges, Oreo and Converse, while it’s also important to state that a half-assed strategy isn’t going to win you any friends.
 Go hard or go home as they say!

 Take a look at Facebook’s advertising advice page for more, including some excellent case studies.